talestonini/gmail-black-book/README.md

 - Java 1.7 or above
 - Maven

-To run locally (it does not work well with the redirection unless using Credential of type "other"):
+~~To run locally (it does not work well with the redirection unless using Credential of type "other"):~~

-    mvn appengine:devserver
+    ~~mvn appengine:devserver~~

-To deploy into Google App Engine:
+~~To deploy into Google App Engine:~~

+    ~~mvn appengine:update~~

+This is how deploy worked last time:

+    mvn appengine:cloudSdkLogin
-    mvn appengine:update
+    mvn package appengine:deploy -Dapp.deploy.projectId=black-book-1221